h2oai/h2o-3/h2o-docs/src/product/automl.rst

 - `class_sampling_factors <data-science/algo-params/class_sampling_factors.html>`__: Specify the per-class (in lexicographical order) over/under-sampling ratios.
 By default, these ratios are automatically computed during training to obtain the class balance.
 Note that this requires ``balance_classes=true``.

-- **exploitation_ratio**: Specify the budget ratio (between 0 and 1) dedicated to the exploitation (vs exploration) phase.
-By default, the exploitation phase is disabled (exploitation_ratio=0) as this is still experimental; to activate it, it is recommended to try a ratio around 0.1.
-Note that the current exploitation phase only tries to fine-tune the best XGBoost and the best GBM found during exploration.

 - `max_after_balance_size <data-science/algo-params/max_after_balance_size.html>`__: Specify the maximum relative size of the training data after balancing class counts (**balance\_classes** must be enabled).
 Defaults to 5.0.
 (The value can be less than 1.0).

 - `max_runtime_secs_per_model <data-science/algo-params/max_runtime_secs_per_model.html>`__: Specify the max amount of time dedicated to the training of each individual model in the AutoML run.
 Defaults to 0 (disabled).
 Note that setting this parameter can affect AutoML reproducibility.

-- **modeling_plan**: The list of modeling steps to be used by the AutoML engine.
-(They may not all get executed, depending on other constraints.)

-- `monotone_constraints <data-science/algo-params/monotone_constraints.html>`__: A mapping that represents monotonic constraints.
-Use +1 to enforce an increasing constraint and -1 to specify a decreasing constraint.

 -  `stopping_metric <data-science/algo-params/stopping_metric.html>`__: Specify the metric to use for early stopping.
 Defaults to ``AUTO``.
 The available options are: